 It turns out that inventing words is now more difficult than it was in the 19th century.
 So many people are writing so much.
 But it is easy to check whether you are the ‘first’.

 And it is easy to be disappointed.
 When my children were little, I invented the nonsensical word “feduji” to describe those rubbery, inedible little bits of chewy chicken.
-The word became a family legend.
+The word is still in common use.
+In my family.

 But when I looked up “feduji”, this is what I found: